ykk136/klogg/DOCUMENTATION.md

 *klogg* tries to guess the encoding of an opened file.
 If that guess happens to be wrong, then the desired encoding can be selected from the `Encoding` menu.

+### Predefined filters

+If some search patterns are used very often they can be saved as predefined filters.
+Predefined filters are configured from the `Tools` menu.

+Predefined filters are added to a dropdown near the search input and allow to add several patterns to regular expression.
+Predefined filter has a name which is displayed in the dropdown, a pattern to add to search regular expression and a setting to treat pattern as a regular expression or simple text search.

+It is possible to save the current search pattern as a predefined filter from search input context menu.

 ### Using highlighters

 *Highlighters* can colorize some lines of the log being displayed